addb/aep-mobile-sdkdocs/src/pages/documentation/adobe-media-analytics/index.md

 # Adobe Analytics - Media Analytics for Audio and Video

 <InlineAlert variant="success" slots="header, text"/>
-Media for Edge Network extension is now available!
+Adobe Streaming Media for Edge Network extension is now available!

-Refer to the [Migrating to Media for Edge Network Guide](migration-guide.md) and [Media for Edge Network extension](../media-for-edge-network/index.md) documentation to learn more about implementing Media Analytics using Adobe Experience Edge.
+Refer to the [Migrating to Media for Edge Network Guide](migration-guide.md) and [Media for Edge Network extension](../media-for-edge-network/index.md) documentation to learn more about implementing Streaming Media using Adobe Experience Edge Network.

 <InlineAlert variant="warning" slots="text"/>